cmanon/wp-strava/readme.txt

 == Changelog ==

 = 2.3.2 =
-Added support to not link to activities.
+Added support to not link to activities https://wordpress.org/support/topic/feature-request-make-link-to-activity-optional

 = 2.3.1 =
 Added Image Only and Display Markers toggles to Activity Block.